-Proposals for such change will be considered against the criteria in Policies COM2 and COM3 or succeeding policy, and this is confirmed in Policy SBNP8 above.

-- 6.30 There are instances, under the Government's General Permitted Development Order (GDPO), where changes between uses are permitted without requiring planning consent.
-As such, Policy SBNP8 cannot apply to such circumstances. - 6.31 The Office for Health Improvement and
+- 6.30 Proposals for such change will be considered against the criteria in Policies COM2 and COM3 or succeeding policy, and this is confirmed in Policy SBNP8 above. - 6.31 There are instances, under the Government's General Permitted Development Order (GDPO), where changes between uses are permitted without requiring planning consent.
+As such, Policy SBNP8 cannot apply to such circumstances.

-Disparities (OHID) in 2020/21 reports that 63.3% of adults were overweight or obese in East Cambridgeshire compared to 60.9% for Cambridgeshire.

-- 6.32 In East Cambridgeshire, 34% of children in year 6 (10 and 11 year olds) were overweight, half of these being obese compared to 32% for Cambridgeshire.
+- 6.32 The Office for Health Improvement and Disparities (OHID) in 2020/217 reports that 63.3% of adults were overweight or obese in East Cambridgeshire compared to 60.9% for Cambridgeshire. - 6.33 In East Cambridgeshire, 34% of children in year 6 (10 and 11 year olds) were overweight, half of these being obese compared to 32% for Cambridgeshire.
 A 2023 survey of the High Street confirms that 15% of premises within the town centre are hot food takeaways and other cafes and restaurants offer a takeaway service.
 The Neighbourhood Plan has a role in supporting opportunities for a healthier place by limiting the proliferation of hot food takeaways particularly in proximity to locations where children and young people congregate.
-Such an approach is supported in national policy guidance: Healthy and Safe Communities. - 6.33 It is acknowledged that hot food takeaways offer a popular service to local communities and have a role to play within town centres and other shopping areas.
+Such an approach is supported in national policy guidance: Healthy and Safe Communities. - 6.34 It is acknowledged that hot food takeaways offer a popular service to local communities and have a role to play within town centres and other shopping areas.
 However, in areas that have become over concentrated by hot food takeaways, further ones can displace other retail shops, break up the continuity of the retail frontage and undermine the primary retailing function of these areas and/or result in a loss of shops to the detriment of local residents.
 Additional harmful cumulative impacts can include increased numbers of customers around hot food takeaways (including at less sociable hours), which can lead to problems in disturbance, increased noise, littering, crime and anti- social behaviour.
-For this reason, the concentration of hot food takeaways should not increase in the town centre. - 6.34 Evidence on the links between the presence of hot food takeaways and Health and Wellbeing have been explored through case studies and academic evaluations.
-Where a hot food takeaway is on a route to a school or place of work, within 400m of school, evidence suggests that this impacts food choices and is linked to a series of health issues associated with poor diet.
-The parameters applied in Policy SBNP8 are compatible with the analysis detailed in a Study - How does local government use the planning system to regulate hot food takeaway outlets?
-A census of current practice in England.
+For this reason, the concentration of hot food takeaways should not increase in the town centre. - 6.35 Evidence on the links between the presence of hot food takeaways and Health and Wellbeing have been explored through case studies and academic evaluations8.
+Where a hot food takeaway is on a route to a school or place of work, within 400m of school,

-- 6.35 The Food environment assessment tool (FEAT) reports information on the average number of takeaways is 0.96 per 1,000 population in England.
-In 2016 there were 9 hot food takeaways in Soham ward equating to 0.9 takeaways per 1,000 population.
+- (FEAT) reports information on the average number of takeaways is 0.96 per 1,000 population in England.
+In 2016 there were 9 hot food takeaways in Soham ward equating to 0.9 takeaways per 1,000 population10.
 At that time the average in East Cambridgeshire was 0.52 takeaways per 1,000 population.
 The number of takeaways has increased significantly as elsewhere in the country.
-Soham today has 11 takeaways in the High Street and a further provision within the 2 petrol filling stations at the gateway to the town. - 6.36 Health and relationship to placemaking is a complex area and will need to be complemented by other initiatives including those set out in the Community Actions below.
+Soham today has 11 takeaways in the High Street and a further provision within the 2 petrol filling stations at the gateway to the town. - 6.37 Health and relationship to placemaking is a complex area and will need to be complemented by other initiatives including those set out in the Community Actions below.